Accelerated Mobile Pages (AMP): What they are and how to use them

 What is Accelerated Mobile Pages (AMP)?

-Accelerated Mobile Pages (AMP) is a new standard from Google to ensure your content renders as quickly and efficiently as possible on mobile devices.
+Accelerated Mobile Pages (AMP) is an open-source framework launched by Google in 2015 to ensure content renders as quickly and efficiently as possible on mobile devices.
+For years it was a major part of mobile SEO strategy — but a lot has changed since then.

 Why Accelerated Mobile Pages?

-You can read more about the AMP project here.
+You can learn more about the AMP project at amp.dev, the official home of the open-source framework.

 OK, how do I use it?